 - Walnuts: While you are prepping the ingredients, toast the walnuts.

 - Breadcrumbs: Use a rustic dinner bread, not a sandwich bread or soft rolls.
-Softer breads are usually sweeter and that becomes too much sweetness with the caramelized cabbage.
+Softer breads are usually sweeter and that becomes too much sweetness with the the rest of the dish.

-- Cabbage: For a weeknight shortcut, use preshredded cabbage.
+- Cabbage: For a weeknight shortcut, use preshredded.

-- Variation: If you are looking for a 'meat-light' dinner and not a vegetarian meal, add a teaspoon or two of anchovy paste to the recipe when you are tossing the pasta with the cabbage.
+- Variation: If you are looking for a 'meat-light' dinner and not a vegetarian meal, add a teaspoon or two of anchovy paste to the recipe when you are tossing things together in the skillet.
 It gives everything a little extra zing.